 Posts Tagged: Bob Kimsey

-Artists creating Maggot Art at the 2017 UC Davis Picnic Day celebration at Briggs Hall.
+A work of art: Maggot Art being done at a UC Davis Picnic Day.
 (Photo by Kathy Keatley Garvey)